omplanet/omplanet-app-website/www/README.md

 - `gulp sass` compiles SCSS files into CSS
 - `gulp minify-css` minifies the compiled CSS file
 - `gulp minify-js` minifies the themes JS file
-- `gulp copy` copies dependencies from node_modules to the vendor directory
+- `gulp vendor` copies dependencies from node_modules to the vendor directory

 ## Copyright and License